Car Insurance After License Suspension: Requirements & Reinstatement Process

 A non-owner policy is a liability-only policy tied to you as a driver, not to a specific vehicle.
 It covers bodily injury and property damage you cause when driving someone else's car.
 When you need to file an SR-22 but don't own a car, a non-owner SR-22 policy is typically your most cost-effective solution.

-Non-owner SR-22 policies typically cost $360 to $1,020 per year nationally (roughly $30–$85/month) — significantly less than a standard owner policy.
-Costs vary by state and violation type:
+Non-owner SR-22 policies typically cost $360 to $1,020+ per year nationally (roughly $30–$85/month) — significantly less than a standard owner policy.
+The national average sits around $58–$75/month.
+Costs vary considerably by state and violation type:

 Violation Type Estimated Monthly Cost